CsabaDu/CsabaDu.DynamicTestData/README.md

 ### Usage in MSTest

-MSTest sample codes are incidentally based on TestData properties' object array.
+Find MSTest sample codes for using TestData instance as test method parameter:

-You can assert the `DemoClass' in MSTest framework with the following methods:

 ```csharp
 using Microsoft.VisualStudio.TestTools.UnitTesting;